A Projection Framework for Testing Shape Restrictions That Form Convex Cones: Shape Restrictions as Convex Cones

 \end{ex}

 We conclude by making a few remarks.
 First, just as the $t$-test is inconsistent in testing $\mathrm H_0: \theta_0<0$ vs.\ $\mathrm H_1: \theta_0\ge 0$ for a mean parameter $\theta_0$, a level $\alpha$ test for a ``strict'' restriction such as strict concavity is generally inconsistent.
 Assumption \ref{Ass: convex setup}(i) ensures that ``equality'' is included under $\mathrm H_0$.
-Second, Example \ref{Ex: Slutsky} is a setting where Assumption \ref{Ass: convex setup} holds for a functional of the model primitive (i.e., the Slutsky matrix $\theta_0$ as a nonlinear functional of $g_0$) but not for the primitive itself.
-Another notable example is the range restriction that forms $\Lambda_0\equiv\{f\in L^2([0,1]): f(x)\le 1\,\forall\,x\in[0,1]\}$ is not a convex cone, but we may consider $\theta_0\equiv 1-f_0$ if $f_0$ is the original parameter, and define $\Lambda\equiv\{g\in L^2([0,1]): g(x)\ge 0\,\forall\,x\in[0,1]\}$.
-Finally, while Section \ref{Sec: examples} is centered around regression models as a result of their popularity and the space limitation, our framework is also applicable to other settings, such as those concerning densities/distributions, including monotonicity of densities \citep{Woodroofe_Sun1999,Fang2019KW}, likelihood ratio ordering \citep{Carolan_Tebbs2005,BeareandMoon2015} and stochastic monotonicity \citep{Lee_Linton_Whang2009monotonicity,Delgado_Escanciano2012monotonicity,Seo2018SM,ChetverikovWilhelmKim2018Adaptive}.
+We note that closedness of $\Lambda$ (in $\mathbf H$) may require identifying shape restrictions through equivalent classes; e.g., for monotonicity in $L^2([0,1])$, we have $\theta\in\Lambda$ if $\theta=\vartheta$ almost everywhere for some monotonic function $\vartheta\in L^2([0,1])$.
+Second, the convex cone property depends on a proper choice of the parameter; e.g., the range restriction $\Lambda_0\equiv\{f\in L^2([0,1]): f(x)\le 1\,\forall\,x\in[0,1]\}$ is not a convex cone, but we may consider $\theta_0\equiv 1-f_0$ if $f_0$ is the original parameter, and define $\Lambda\equiv\{g\in L^2([0,1]): g(x)\ge 0\,\forall\,x\in[0,1]\}$.
+It may be necessary to choose a parameter that involves some derivative(s); e.g., in Example \ref{Ex: Slutsky}, Assumption \ref{Ass: convex setup} holds for the Slutsky matrix $\theta_0$ (which involves derivatives of $g_0$) but not for $g_0$ itself.
+Third, while Section \ref{Sec: examples} is centered around regression models as a result of their popularity and the space limitation, our framework is also applicable to other settings, such as those concerning densities/distributions, including monotonicity of densities \citep{Fang2019KW}, likelihood ratio ordering \citep{BeareandMoon2015} and stochastic monotonicity \citep{Lee_Linton_Whang2009monotonicity}.
 Note that, in the presence of covariates (as controls), some of these results are not directly applicable.
-Alternatively, one may apply our test in structural models where shape restrictions arise as testable implications---see \citet{PinkseSchurter2019Auction} and \citet{Bhattacharya2020Empirical}.
+Alternatively, one may apply our test in structural models where shape restrictions arise as testable implications---see, e.g., \citet{PinkseSchurter2019Auction}.
+Finally, in implementing our test, one may be prompted to ignore some features of $\theta_0$ that coexist with the shape restriction but invalidate Assumption \ref{Ass: convex setup} when incorporated.
+For example, if $\theta_0\in L^2([0,1])$ and $0\le \theta_0(x)\le 1$ with $\theta_0(0)=0$ and $\theta_0(1)=1$, then testing monotonicity on $\theta_0$ without the equality constraints may result in power loss---note that Theorem 1.6 in \citet{BBBB1972} implies that projection preserves the range.